 Meb Faber’s Three-Way Momentum/Trend-Following Model Strategy

 A few weeks back we wrote an article about Meb Faber’s Three-Way Strategy.
-Although Faber’s strategy is primarily about momentum and trend-following, it serves as an example of how you can successfully add different asset classes to create higher returns – both nominal and risk-adjusted.
+Although Faber’s strategy is primarily about momentum and trend-following, it is an example of how you can successfully add different asset classes to create higher returns – nominal and risk-adjusted.

 Mean reversion and trend following: uncorrelated strategies